Rose Washington Rose Washington

 What Every Midlife Woman Deserves to Know

 For years, hormone replacement therapy (HRT) has carried a shadow, a sense of danger, uncertainty, and confusion.
-Many women, especially therapists, carers, and holistic practitioners, have internalised a silent fear of HRT.
+Many women, especially therapists, carers, and holistic practitioners, have internalised a silent fear of MRT.
 But where did it begin?

 Let’s go back to 2002,the year everything changed.